 How can holidays or days out cause joint problems?

 When you’re off relaxing or enjoying yourself at the beach or in the countryside, surely you’re looking after your health by taking time out?

-“Even the trip to and from your destination can be hazardous, as prolonged periods of sitting on a plane, car or bus, along with short bursts of lugging heavy bags or equipment is a recipe for problems,” says Dr Wright.
+“Even the trip to and from your destination can be hazardous, as prolonged periods of sitting on a plane, car or bus, together with short bursts of lugging heavy bags or equipment can be a recipe for problems,” says AXA PPP healthcare physiologist, Sarah Kemp.

 Looking after your muscles, bones and joints when travelling